Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

   *   The user should be able to correctly compute the square root of an integer.

+  *   The user should get a feedback when a wrong option is selected.

   *   If a user enters an incorrect number as input, the user should receive feedback.

+  *   The user should be able to continue or notcontinue with carrying out more calculations.

 ## Features
  This section shows all existing features created to make the calculator functional.